-In the most sweeping revitalization in our 171-year history, we are transforming our campus to set a new standard for academic medical centers and defining our future for decades to come.
+In the most sweeping revitalization in our more than 170-year history, we are transforming the NYU Langone campus to set a new standard for academic medical centers, and to define our future for decades to come.
 Here are some of the highlights.

 The Next Chapter

 Center for Emergency Services